First British person infected with bird flu as UK faces its largest ever outbreak

 As a precaution, the UKHSA swabbed the person involved and detected low levels of flu.
 Further lab analysis showed that the virus was the ‘H5’ type found in birds.

-The agency says the risk to the wider public remains very low but it has again urged the public not touch sick or dead birds.
+The agency says the risk to the wider public remains very low, but it has urged the public not touch sick or dead birds.

 Read More